ggalmazor/back-to-the-basics-workshop/docs/slides.md

 # **Take away**

-> Designing workshops is about organizing repetition, Javascript is weird because...
+> Designing workshops is about organizing repetition

+> JavaScript stops feeling complex once you understand some basic inner-workings

 ---
 <!-- footer: "3 minutes" -->